18 Things You Should Know Before Visiting Sierra Leone

 May sees the start of the rains, but they’re not too bad yet and this is when the annual Street Child Marathon takes places.

-Travel in Sierra Leone is unique because the tourist trail isn’t quite there yet.
+Travel in Sierra Leone is unique because there is very little in the way of tourist infrastructure.

-It’s there, but it’s not well-trodden and polished the way it is in other parts of Africa.
-That’s also what makes Sierra Leone so awesome.
+It exists, but it’s far from the polished, well-trodden paths you’ll find in other parts of Africa.
+And honestly, that’s what makes Sierra Leone so special.

 I’ll say it again, travelling in Sierra Leone was an amazing experience.